 Editing

 I provide a variety of editing services for social scientists.
-Whether you’re looking for a conversation partner to discuss early ideas, a final polish on an article manuscript, or something in between, I’d love to work with you.
+Whether you’re looking for a conversation partner to discuss early ideas, a final polish on a manuscript, or something in between, I’d love to work with you!
+I’ve helped scholars at a variety of career stages secure grant awards and successfully publish in leading social science journals, including Social Forces, Socio-Economic Review, Poetics, the American Journal of Cultural Sociology, Big Data & Society, and Ethnic and Racial Studies.

-In addition to editing formal academic manuscripts, I specialize in helping academics translate research findings to a broader audience.
-As the blog editor for Contexts, I’ve worked with authors on jargon-free, public-facing essays addressing everything from racial vocabularies to NBA All-Star nominations to The Golden Bachelor (check out the posts below).
+In addition to editing formal academic article and book manuscripts, I specialize in helping academics translate research findings for broader audiences.
+As the blog editor for Contexts, I’ve worked with authors on jargon-free, public-facing essays addressing everything from racial vocabularies to NBA All-Star nominations to The Golden Bachelor (read an interview about my role here and check out some examples below).

-To inquire about availability and pricing, get in touch with me at evanstee@sas.upenn.edu.
+To inquire about availability and pricing, please get in touch with me at evanstee@sas.upenn.edu.

 "The class politics of fine dining" (Victor Ray)